Disney’s Polynesian Resort evokes feelings of being on a South Pacific island. Read here for complete details on this wonderful resort.

 Pull up a stool to find tropical drinks and Hawaiian-inspired appetizers.
-When we visited, they also opened up the large seating area adjacent to the lounge to serve drinks and appetizers.
+In addition, the large seating area adjacent to the lounge served drinks and appetizers.

 Additionally, this location offered servers providing snacks and drinks, making a wonderful place to relax after a busy park day.